samirm00/js-study-guide/planning/development-strategy.md

 _As a user_ : _I will see the the `home` branch with home.html file and style.css_

-_As a visitor_ : _I will to see the home page of the website guide and get more General information about JavaScript_
+_As a visitor_ : _I will see the home page of the website guide and get more General information about JavaScript_

 ### REPO